Professor, Cologne Academy of Music

 Tretyakov worked with conductors such as Rostropovich, Ormandy, Temirkanov, Jochum, Krips, Gergiev, Fedoseyev, Maazel, Kempe, Yansons, Jarvi, Levine, Mehta, Penderecki, Previn and Kondrashin.
 In 1983 he was appointed chief conductor of the Moscow Chamber Orchestra, with whom he worked for over a decade.
 From 1986 to 1994 he was the jury-chairman of the International Tchaikovsky Competition.
 He is also a jury member at numerous competitions in Brussels, Hannover, Sendai, Moscow, Helsinki, Zagreb and many others.
 He has made a name even as a chamber music partner of Sviatoslav Richter, Rostropovich, Oleg Kagan and the Borodin Quartet.

-Among his pupils are Ilya Kaler, Sergei Stadler, Evgeny Bushkov, Natalia Likhopoi (Glazunov Quartet) Dmitri Berlinsky, Abel Tomas Realp (Cuarteto Casals) and Roberto Cani (Quartet New Hollywood String).
+Among his pupils are Ilya Kaler, Sergei Stadler, Evgeny Bushkov, Natalia Likhopoi (Glazunov Quartet) Dmitri Berlinsky, Abel Tomas Realp (Cuarteto Casals) and Roberto Cani (New Hollywood String Quartet).
 Together with Yuri Bashmet, Vassily Lobanov, and Natalia Gutman he founded a piano quartet that regularly performs in Europe.
-From 1996, Victor Tretyakow is a professor at the Cologne Academy of Music.
+From 1996, Viktor Tretyakov is a professor at the Cologne Academy of Music.
 His numerous recordings have been released by Melodiya, Sony / BMG, Brilliant Classics, Live Classics, Classics Yedang, Olympics, Russian Revelation, and DVDs for TDK and Records Arts Polo.